• Skip to main content

 Description

-This fantastic Asian noodle dish will fill your belly with sweet and slightly spicy flavors.
-Leftovers make great lunches too.
+This fantastic Indonesian fried noodles with chicken will fill your belly with sweet and spicy flavors.
+Put that leftover rostisserie chicken to use.

 Ingredients